Skip to main content

 Dr. Antentor Hinton, Jr.

-Dr. Antentor Hinton, Jr. is a tenure-track Assistant Professor in the Department of Molecular Physiology and Biophysics in the Vanderbilt School of Medicine Basic Sciences at Vanderbilt University and a member of the Vanderbilt Diabetes Research and Training Center and the Ernest E. Just Early Career Investigator.
-Dr. Hinton’s research projects, including those funded by United Negro College Fund/Bristol Myers Squibb, the Burroughs Wellcome Fund’s (BWF) Career Awards at the Scientific Interface (CASI), and NIH-SRP, aim to elucidate insulin-mediated molecular mechanisms that regulate cristae dynamics and to identify molecular mechanisms that underlie molecule transfer between and morphological changes in the mitochondria and endoplasmic reticulum (ER) that can be altered in pathophysiological states, such as diabetes or cardiovascular disease.
-More recently, Dr. Hinton received the Chan Zuckerberg Initiative Science Diversity Leadership Award for his FIBSEM and SBFSEM imaging work on mitochondrial networks in human disease.
-Dr. Hinton is an active member in the Endocrine Society and serves on the Committee on Diversity and Inclusion and Scientific Statements Subcommittee.
-Currently, Dr. Hinton serves on six editorial boards: Aging Cell, Journal of Cell Physiology, Circulation ResearchAmerican Journal of Physiology – Heart and Circulatory Physiology, and Advanced Biology.
-Dr. Hinton is also an associate editor of the Specialty Section of Bioenergetics in Frontiers in Molecular Biosciences.
+Dr. Antentor Hinton, Jr. is a tenure-track Assistant Professor in the Department of Molecular Physiology and Biophysics in Vanderbilt University’s School of Medicine Basic Sciences, a member of the Vanderbilt Diabetes Research and Training Center, and the Ernest E. Just Early Career Investigator.
+Dr. Hinton’s research projects—including those funded by United Negro College Fund/Bristol Myers Squibb, the Burroughs Wellcome Fund’s (BWF) Career Awards at the Scientific Interface, and NIH Superfund Research Program—aim to elucidate insulin-mediated molecular mechanisms that regulate cristae dynamics and to identify molecular mechanisms that underlie molecule transfer between and morphological changes in the mitochondria and endoplasmic reticulum (ER) that can be altered in pathophysiological states, such as diabetes or cardiovascular disease.
+More recently, Dr. Hinton received the Chan Zuckerberg Initiative Science Diversity Leadership Award for his focused ion beam-scanning electron microscopy (FIB-SEM) and serial block facing-scanning electron microscopy (SBF-SEM) imaging work on mitochondrial networks in human disease.
+Dr. Hinton has a diverse laboratory, and he supervises 2 Staff Scientists, 5 postdocs, 3 research techs, 5 grad students, and 12 undergraduates.
+Dr. Hinton’s laboratory has published in Aging Cell, Hypertension, Circulation Research, American Journal of Physiology – Heart and Circulatory Physiology, Journal of Cellular Physiology, and Advanced Biology.
+The Hinton lab have collaboratively published in The Journal of Clinical Investigation, Nature Communications, Cell Metabolism, eLife, Cell Reports, Journal of Cell Science, Biological Psychiatry, Endocrinology, and Metabolism.

 Dr. Hinton is a former BWF Postdoctoral Enrichment ScholarEE Just Postgraduate Fellow in Life Sciences, and Ford Foundation Fellow at the University of Iowa in the Department of Internal Medicine in the Division of Endocrinology.
 Dr. Hinton worked in the laboratory of Dr. E. Dale Abel, the Chair and Departmental Executive Officer of Internal Medicine and Director of the Fraternal Order of Eagles Diabetes Research Center (now UCLA).
 Under the co-mentorship of Dr. Abel and Dr. Renata O. Pereira, he elucidated the mechanisms by which insulin signaling regulates optic atrophy 1 protein (OPA1) activity in skeletal muscle.
 Dr. Hinton made the exciting observation that loss of OPA1 in skeletal muscle in vivo and in cultured myotubes is associated with an increase in mitochondria-ER contact sites (MERCs).
 Notably, MERCs are characterized as specialized membranes enriched in specific proteins believed to be essential for calcium flux, lipid transfer, and mitochondrial morphology.
 In addition to this project, Dr. Hinton has spent the past several years perfecting methodology to rigorously quantify these contact sites using electron microscopy and has become an expert in the ultrastructural analysis of inter-organellar interactions in muscle cells.
+Notably, Dr. Hinton secured a Visiting Postdoctoral Fellow Appointment at the Mayo Clinic, where he conducted research in collaboration with Dr. Jeffrey Salisbury, a world-renowned cell biologist who runs Mayo’s Central Microscopy Core.
+It was under his mentorship, that Dr. Hinton advanced his training in SBF-SEM and transmission electron microscopy quantification.

-In addition, Dr. Hinton has personally mentored over 85 graduate and undergraduate students, who have achieved or are currently in the process of acquiring a Post-Baccalaureate Certificate, Master’s degree, Doctor of Philosophy degree, or Doctor of Medicine degree.
-I supervise 2 Staff Scientists, 5 postdocs, 3 research techs, 1 grad student, and 12 undergraduates in my laboratory.
-Dr. Hinton has a diverse laboratory, and Dr. Hinton seeks to be an optimal mentor for all individuals.
-Dr. Hinton has participated in mentor training in culturally aware techniques for mentoring in the last three years.
-As such, he is a strong proponent of formalizing shadow mentoring or casual mentoring.
-Casual mentoring is the practice of non-formalized mentoring, which may include personal opportunities.
-Dr. Hinton has casually mentored over 500 students of varying academic levels.
-Additionally, Dr. Hinton’s commitment to mentoring resulted in him obtaining a Master Mentoring certificate from the NIH-funded National Research Mentoring Network.
+In addition, Dr. Hinton has participated in mentor training in culturally aware techniques for mentoring during the last three years.
+As such, he is a strong proponent of formalizing shadow mentoring or casual mentoring (casual mentoring is the practice of non-formalized mentoring, which may include personal opportunities).
+Dr. Hinton has casually mentored over 500+ students of varying academic levels.
+Dr. Hinton has been recognized with the following awards: the Iowa Center for Research by Undergraduates Distinguished Mentoring AwardCenter for Diversity & Enrichment’s Distinguished Educator AwardDiversity Catalyst AwardInaugural University of Iowa Health Care DEI Leadership Award, an LSAMP Excellence in Mentoring Award, and more recently the ASCB Mentoring Keynote Award.
+Dr. Hinton’s commitment to mentoring resulted in him obtaining a Master Mentoring certificate from the NIH-funded National Research

-Additionally, Hinton began to collaborate with the UI Health Care Office of Diversity, Equity, and Inclusion on medical campus outreach initiatives.
+In the past, Dr. Hinton collaborated with the University of Iowa’s Health Care Office of Diversity, Equity, and Inclusion on the medical campus’s outreach initiatives.
 He and the team, led by Associate Dean Dr. Denise Martinez, discussed the need to further emphasize career development for students.
 They also recognized the need to increase the diversity of their college’s student population.
-Hinton sought to address this deficit by becoming a recruiter for the academic medical center, graduate college, and the NIH-funded Post-Baccalaureate Research Education Program (PREP).
+Dr. Hinton sought to address this deficit by becoming a recruiter for the academic medical center, graduate college, and the NIH-funded Post-Baccalaureate Research Education Program (PREP).
+Drs.
 Martinez and Abel also worked together to name Dr. Hinton as an Academic and Career Development Instructor on the diversity team.
-During this time, Dr. Hinton, with encouragement of the diversity office, created the “100 Inspiring Black Scientists List“, “100 More Inspiring Black Scientists List“, and, in collaboration with the Community of Scholars, curated the “1000 Black Scientists List“.
+During this time, Dr. Hinton, with encouragement of the diversity office, created the “100 Inspiring Black Scientists List,” “100 More Inspiring Black Scientists List,” and, in collaboration with the Community of Scholars, curated the “1000 Black Scientists List.”
 Dr. Hinton also created a follow-up post discussing the purpose of the “1000 Black Scientists List” through an addendum list.
+For all these efforts related to diversity, Hinton has been recognized by Forbes magazine as one of the 100 Black Culture Makers and Thought Leaders.
+This honor was also featured in the 2020 Inaugural Year of the Digital Book Celebrating 100 Black Culture Makers and Thought Leaders.

-Before earning his doctorate, Dr. Hinton graduated from the NIH SMART PREP at Baylor College of Medicine in 2010, where he finished first in the class.
-Lastly, Dr. Hinton’s professional education started at Winston-Salem State University, where he earned a Bachelor’s degree in biology with a minor in chemistry.
+Before earning his doctorate, Dr. Hinton graduated from the NIH SMART PREP at Baylor in 2010, where he finished first in the class.
+Lastly, Dr. Hinton’s professional education started at Winston-Salem State University, where he earned a bachelor’s degree in biology with a minor in chemistry.
 Dr. Hinton also played collegiate tennis for Winston-Salem State University.
-During his time on the team, he received the Coach’s Award in his senior year and made the Commissioner’s All-Academic Team for the Mid-Eastern Athletic Conference every year that he played.
+During his time on the team, he received the Coach’s Award in his senior year and made the Commissioner’s All-Academic Team for the Mid-Eastern Athletic Conference each year that he played.
 Dr. Hinton enjoys tennis because, by analogy, it allows him to improve his scientific approach by looking at science from different angles.
 Lastly, Hinton also participated in the Tri-Beta Biological Honors Society, STEM Scholars Program, and MARC U*STAR Scholars Program as an undergraduate student.